-Louisiana International Deep Water Gulf Transfer Terminal (LIGTT) is envisioned to be America’s first deep water transfer terminal designed to accommodate the demands of Post-Panamax and larger Cape Size vessels.
+Louisiana International Deep Water Gulf Transfer Terminal (LIGTT) is envisioned to be America’s first deep water “Energy Hub” and transfer terminal designed to provide clean energy options and accommodate the demands of Post-Panamax and larger Cape Size vessels.

 The centerpiece of the system is an advanced midstream transfer and logistics “hub-and-spoke” model located in the Gulf of Mexico bordering federal waters.

 This facility will serve as a value-added and viable route-to-market system for:

 Carbon Capture Sequester to move carbon underground at great depths;